memento-ai/Memento/packages/search/README.md

 - Normalize search scores using linear normalization to ensure scores are in the range [0, 1].
 - Limit search results based on a maximum token count to control the amount of information returned.
 - Avoid returning redundant mementos for documents, synopses, and conversations.
+- Trim search results to fit within a specified token limit.

 ## Usage and Examples
 To use the `@memento-ai/search` package, you need to have a Memento database set up with a PostgreSQL connection pool.